 Graduates of BYU head into a range of vocations when it comes to work; the manufacturing industry, the software development industry, and the accounting, auditing and tax services industry are just a few professional areas popular among alumni.
 The most popular field is the banking industry.
 Graduates of BYU earn approximately $73K on average.

+After college, a notable gender gap appears: the average female graduate makes around $48K where the average male graduate hauls home $76K.
 Graduates from this school who take the survey are more likely to be male — the male-to-female ratio is 3 to 1.
-In the BYU alumni community, men make a median salary of around $75K compared to their female counterparts, who earn $48K.

 Benefits and Perks

-Though the larger part of graduates get paid time off for vacation, only one in three grads receive paid sick leave.
-For this school, the vast majority of respondents are the recipients of health benefits, and a fair number of alumni pick up dental plans, too.
-The vast majority of former students take advantage of a 401(k) plan.
-Graduates of Brigham Young University are also recipients of life insurance, a casual working environment, tuition reimbursement, and a company-subsidized cell phone.
+More than half of graduates are allowed to take paid time off for vacation, but only about one in three grads get paid sick leave.
+Benefits are rather generous for graduates of this school; nearly all alums are rewarded with health insurance and a fair number of respondents report dental coverage, too.
+The vast majority of alumni save up for retirement through a 401(k) plan.
+Additional perks enjoyed by Brigham Young University grads include life insurance, a casual working environment, tuition reimbursement, and a company-subsidized cell phone.